-Oliver successfully represented the claimant in the EAT in Dogra v Acetrip (UKEATPA/0329/18/BA).
+• Successfully appearing unled in the EAT against more senior counsel in Dogra v Acetrip Limited (liability).
 The judgment has since been reported as a leading authority on the test for out of time appeals.
 The final hearing involved complicated issues of remedy.
 Oliver acted at all stages of proceedings.
 (Time Limits)

-• Successfully represented the Respondent, a specialist tax advice company, in a 7-day hearing against claims of automatically unfair dismissal, whistleblowing detriment and direct disability discrimination.
+• Successfully appearing in the Employment Tribunal representing a specialist tax advice company in a 7-day hearing against claims of automatically unfair dismissal, whistleblowing detriment and direct disability discrimination (Whistleblowing, Equality Act).

-• Currently instructed by the Claimant in a claim for unfair dismissal against a car dealership.
-At the preliminary hearing, Oliver successfully argued that relevant communications were not without prejudice and/or covered by s111A ERA.
+• Successfully represented the Claimant in a claim for unfair dismissal against a car dealership involving questions whether communications were without prejudice and/or covered by s.111A ERA.
+(Pre-termination Negotiations).

 Inner Temple Advocacy Prize 2019 – Runner Up